RTEMS/rtems-docs/eng/req/items.rst

 This set of attributes specifies generic attributes.
 Generic attributes are attributes which are not explicitly defined.
 They are restricted to a uniform attribute value type.
-All explicitly defined attributes shall be specified.
-The following attributes are explicitly defined for this type:
+All explicit attributes shall be specified.
+The explicit attributes for this type are:

 description
     The attribute value shall be an optional string.
 It shall be the